ats-kinoshita/apocryphal-engine/README.md

 4. Payoff/Recovery

 ## Response
-When responding to Declarations, always fallback to the following:
+When responding to Declarations in Free Play, fallback to the following:
-1. Is there an obstacle?
+1. Is there an Obstacle to their Goal?
 Generate its Challenge (Hits, Qualities, Threats).
 2. Is it possible?
 Consider the 3 part resolution (Drama, Karma, Fortune)

+(Remember you can always ask clarifying questions as to what their ultimate goal is for what they declare.)

+When responding to Declarations in a Challenge, fallback to the following:
+1. Introduce a Threat (Drama)
+2. It happens (Karma)
+3. ... but to what degree?
+(Fortune)

-Likewise, for Questions once again fallback to they either:
+When responding to Questions fallback to either they:
 1. Know the information, or
 2. Know where to find out.